 I owe thanks to the following individuals from the Bevelheads List for the information I've obtained over the years, and advice in doing these modifications.
 I will NOT post their email addresses here, out of consideration for their desire to remain as spam-free as possible, and also because I cannot guarantee that they still maintain the same email addresses!

-Rene and Sue Waters - for maintaining the ducatimeccanica website!
+Rene and Sue Waters - for maintaining the Ducatimeccanica website!
 Gene Rankin, et al - for maintaining the Bevelheads list!
 Kent Jornevall - the originator of the alternator swap idea, as far as I can tell!
 Brad Turner - for information about his conversion.
 Malcolm Moore - for the reverse engineered Regulator Schematic.
 James de Raeve - for rectifier and alternator wiring information.
 Joe Tokarz - for discussions and information on re-magnetizing rotors.
 George Betzhold - for dimensioned drawing of rotor and voltage measurements, and clarification.
-Peter Koren - for information on alternative rotor sources.
+Peter Koren - for information on alternative sources, both 2014 and 2017.
 Corey Levinson - for information on holes in earlier versions of this documentation.
-Steve Allen - for pointing out that later model ST2 alternators don't work for this conversion.
+Steve Allen - (Bevelheaven) for pointing out that later model ST2 alternators don't work for this conversion.
 Andrew Jones - (Mdina Italia) for a new alternator source in 2017.